SL0TR/react-boilerplates/README.md

   - Comes with the latest CRA scripts and config
   - To extend the CRA webpack config, use `craco.config.js` file.
 No need to eject
 - :chart_with_upwards_trend: Redux and Redux Saga but with less boilerplate <a href="/src/store">More on</a>
-  - Redux Toolkit configured with React Redux and Redux Saga for very little boilerplate
-  - React Redux Hooks used for even more clean code
-  - React Persist configured for easier localstorage integration

 - :blue_heart: Ant Design

   - Configurable Ant theme variables out of the box
   - Localized Ant Design Component for better multilingual support

 - :cop: Eslint and Prettier configured with git hooks

   - Eslint and prettier configured together for auto save format and error checks
   - No git commit allowed if errors and warnings are present

 - :raised_hands: Global HTTP error and auth handler

   - Custom axios middlewares to handle errors on each request by default.
 But If needed, custom error handling also can be done with the error details sent by the middleware
   - Auth Token is sent by default if present
   - Progressbar animation added on each HTTP request

 - :nail_care: Styled Components

   - Component based styling
   - Custom media queries with JS added as utility with accordance to Ant design breakpoints

 - :zap: Codesplitting

   - Native React Lazy loaded pages/components with Suspense
   - Custom loader animation added

 - :capital_abcd: Multilingual

   - By default EN and BN json files are added.
   - Easily add new translation in the config folder

 - :art: Less and Bootstrap utility classes

   - For margin padding, width and many more utility classes are added and available
   - less loader added

 - :rocket: Develepment scope based App config file for deployment
   - App can have different configs, keys for staging, dev or prod and many more
   - Modify and update the `.env` file to store url/key data for different scope